top of page

 Current generations of ADCs are limited by their very design that narrows their therapeutic window.

-Most of the challenge of ADC are linked to the hydrophobicity of the cytotoxic drugs used, which are degrading the pharmacological properties of the antibody when attached to it.
+Most of the challenges with ADCs are related to the hydrophobicity of the cytotoxic drugs used, which degrades the pharmacological properties of the antibody when bound to it.